me9hanics/paintings-SQL-data-warehouse/README.md

-# Painters, Paintings, Institutions and Styles: An SQL database with an ETL pipeline and analytics
+# Painters, Paintings, Institutions and Styles: SQL data warehouse, ETL pipeline and analytics
-(This was a project for the Data Engineering 1 course at CEU; project 1: relational databases in SQL.)
+(This was a project for the Data Engineering 1 course at CEU; project 1.)

 ## A data warehouse for analyzing paintings and painters